GeovaniRG/Binance-Trading-Bot/README.md

 Small Python Trading boot

 This script uses the ccxt library to interact with the Binance exchange.
 It defines a simple trading strategy where it will buy BTC when the price falls below 90% of the current price and sell when the price rises above 110% of the current price.
 It does this by repeatedly calling the trading_strategy function in a loop.

+The script starts by importing the ccxt library, which is a collection of modules for interacting with different cryptocurrency exchanges.
+In this example, we are using the binance() function from the ccxt library to initialize the exchange object, which will allow us to interact with the Binance exchange.

+Next, we set the ticker symbol for the asset we want to trade.
+In this case, it is 'BTC/USDT', which represents the Bitcoin/Tether trading pair.

+The script then defines a function called trading_strategy(exchange, symbol).
+This function will be called repeatedly by the script in a loop and will contain the logic for the trading strategy.

+The first thing the trading_strategy function does is fetch the current price of the asset by calling exchange.fetch_ticker(symbol).
+This returns an object containing various information about the asset's current state, including the last price it was traded at.
+We store this price in a variable called current_price.

+Next, we define our buy and sell thresholds.
+In this case, we have set the buy threshold to 90% of the current price and the sell threshold to 110% of the current price.
+This means that if the current price falls below 90% of its value, the bot will buy, and if the price rises above 110% of its value, the bot will sell.

+Then we get our current balance by calling exchange.fetch_balance(), which returns an object containing information about the balance of all assets in our account.
+We store the balance of BTC in the variable btc_balance.

+Then, we check whether the current price is below the buy threshold.
+If it is, we calculate the number of BTC to buy by dividing our available balance by the current price.
+We then place a buy order by calling exchange.create_market_buy_order(symbol, btc_to_buy).
+This will buy the specified number of BTC at the current market price.

+Lastly, we check whether the current price is above the sell threshold.
+If it is, we place a sell order by calling exchange.create_market_sell_order(symbol, btc_balance).
+This will sell all of our BTC at the current market price.

+Lastly, the script runs the trading strategy on a loop by calling the trading_strategy(exchange, symbol) function inside a while(True) loop.

+Please note that this is just an example and there are many other factors to consider when building a trading bot.
+Also, you should always do your own research before doing any trading.